 Two-dimensional materials like graphene and transition metal dichalcogenides (TMDC) have intrigued researchers with their distinctive properties, as well as their potential for applications in optoelectronics, spintronics, and even TE properties [7]–[9].
 In addition to TMDC, several other two-dimensional materials have been reported to have a high ZT, such as the IV-VI Chalcogenides family and SiX (X = S, Se, N, P, As, Sb, Bi) monolayer [10]–[12] .
 Monolayers like SiX (where X = S, Se, N, P, As, Sb, Bi) exhibit an A2B2 chemical structure, which belongs to the IV-V group elements.
 It has a hexagonal structural form and has been investigated theoretically [10], [12], [13] .

 The polar Si2XY (X, Y= P, As, Sb, and Bi) monolayer system, also known as the Janus Si2XY monolayer, presents an intriguing area of study.
 Janus Si2XY monolayer has a non-centrosymmetric crystal structure due to the difference of group V atoms binding to Si atoms [14], [15].
-We hypothesize that its unique crystal structure, in contrast to non-Janus (non-polar) materials, Will influence the energy gap and, consequently, its TE properties.
+We hypothesize that its unique crystal structure, in contrast to non-Janus (non-polar) materials, will influence the energy gap and, consequently, its TE properties.
 Based on this uniqueness, we further investigated the potential of Janus Si2XY material for TE device applications.

 In this work, by using density-functional theory (DFT) calculation implemented in the Quantum ESPRESSO [16], we identified the structure and electronic properties of Janus Si2SbBi monolayer material.
-We also using BoltzTraP2 code [17] to cover the TE properties of this material.
+We also use the BoltzTraP2 code [17] to cover the TE properties of this material.
 Our study also compares the electronic and TE properties of the Janus Si2SbBi monolayer with the non-Janus system SiSb monolayer.
 Our results show that the Janus Si2SbBi monolayer has a greater Seebeck coefficient, electrical conductivity, and power factor compared to the non-Janus SiSb monolayer.
 This study is the first to report on the promising electrical and TE properties of the Janus Si2SbBi monolayer, underscoring its potential as a TE material.

 Computational Method